Instructor - Huichun Liang

 Instructor - Roberta Tabanelli

-Cross-listed with Film Studies and Peace Studies, this course aims to introduce students to the concept of transnational cinema by discussing international circulation and reception of films and by analyzing issues of migration and ethnicity in contemporary films, media, and culture.
-The course may be focused on the transnational production of one national cinema and/or discuss films from a variety of countries.
-Meets Humanities Requirement for General Education and Arts & Science Diversity Requirement.
-Graded on A-F basis only.
+This course aims to introduce students to the concept of transnational cinema by discussing international circulation and reception of films and by analyzing issues of migration and ethnicity in contemporary films, media, and culture.
+The course will be focused on the transnational production of one national cinema, Italy’s, but it will also touch upon films from a variety of countries.

 For beginners with some prior knowledge of Japanese.
 Three hours of lecture instruction and three hours of practice/drill per week in small groups.